Experiencing Peace Of Mind CT

 New patients who have never received mental health services before, do not have an established diagnosis, and/or not taking any medications, please be advised:

-Not every mental health condition or symptom warrants treatment with medications and your provider will not prescribe you a medication unless she believes you may benefit from it.
+Not every mental health condition or symptom warrants treatment with medications.

 Not every symptom you describe and experience means that you have a mental health condition.
 Your provider will help you understand what you are experiencing and help you develop skills to manage and overcome it.